A Guide to Organizational Culture

 - The Big Picture: Change Your Organizational Culture by Aligning Culture, Purpose and Brand

 - Your Best Company Culture Will Be Unique

 - Build Your Ideal Company Culture With Gallup

-01 What Is Company Culture?
+01 What Is Organizational Culture?

 Few things are as important -- and sometimes as difficult to grasp -- as an organization's culture.

 Senior leadership wants to know what company culture is so they can use it to influence behaviors.
-Employees want to know what the culture is to determine whether they will "fit in."
+Prospective employees want to know what the culture is to determine whether they will "fit in."
 Customers want to know what to expect when they interact with employees.
 We all want to know where we came from, who we are and where we are going.